Alfred Beit

 Alfred Beit (15 February 1853 – 16 July 1906) was an Anglo-German gold and diamond magnate in South Africa, and a major donor and profiteer of infrastructure development on the African continent.
 He also donated much money to university education and research in several countries, and was the "silent partner" who structured the capital flight from post-Boer War South Africa to Rhodesia.
-Beit's assets were structured around the so-called Corner House Group, which through its holdings in various companies controlled 37 per cent of the gold produced at the Witwatersrand's goldfields in Johannesburg in 1913.
+Beit's assets were structured around the so-called Corner House Group, which through its holdings in various companies controlled 37 percent of the gold produced at the Witwatersrand's goldfields in Johannesburg in 1913.